beezwax/markdown-compiler/doc/parser.md

 ```

 Once again, we just check the token sequence is valid and return a node.
 The
 emphasis parser is quite similar to this one.
-Let's take a look at the
-sentences:
+What about the sentences?
+Our
+rule was `Sentence := EmphasizedText | BoldText | Text`.
+Seems simple enough,
+we find one of the three possible rules.

 ```
 class SentenceParser < BaseParser